tensorush/tensorush.github.io/content/about.md

 First, I did swimming for 4 years, played tennis for another 4, then stuck with weight-lifting for 8 more.
 For the past 4 years I've been going cardio-only.

 Lately, I got into cheer stunting.
-Only brushing up on my theory for now and dreaming of stunting with [these elite folks](@/csg.md)!
+Just brushing up on my theory for now and dreaming of stunting with [these elite folks](@/csg.md)!

 {{ single_image(path="stt.jpg", desc="Me at 18 low-key tryna stunt", link="https://tensorush.github.io/csg/") }}